-Value Range Description I(A), U(A) 0(Nominal value - (Offs)) of U, I (Offs)) of U, I A = Amplitude of the signal to be generated I(Offs), U(Offs) . , . f U, I Offs = Offset, based on the zero point of the mathematic sine curve, may not be smaller than the amplitude. f (1/t) Static frequency of the signal to be generated
+Value Range Description I(A), U(A) 0(Nominal value - (Offs)) of U, I A = Amplitude of the signal to be generated I(Offs), U(Offs) (A)(Nominal value - (A)) of U, I Off = Offset, based on the zero point of the mathematical sine curve, may not be smaller than the amplitude. f (1/t) 110000 Hz Static frequency of the signal to be generated

-A normal sine wave signal is generated and applied to the selected set value, e.g. voltage (U).
+A normal sine wave signal is generated and applied to the selected set value, e. g. voltage (U).
 At a constant load resistance, the output voltage and thus also the output current will follow a sine wave.